 March 18—Optional Memorial

 A wise and persevering bishop teaches doctrine directly to his flock

-It is the Christ given obligation of every Catholic bishop, and the priests and deacons who share in his ministry, to teach, sanctify, and govern all people under their spiritual care.
-Regarding teaching, the letters of St. Paul, as well as the writings of early Christian theologians, abundantly attest to the duty of the Apostles and their appointed successors to ensure that false doctrine never infects their flocks.
+It is the Christ-given obligation of every Catholic bishop, and the priests and deacons who share in his ministry, to teach, sanctify, and govern all people under their spiritual care.
+Regarding teaching, the letters of Saint Paul, as well as the writings of early Christian theologians, abundantly attest to the duty of the Apostles and their appointed successors to ensure that false doctrine never infects their flocks.
 The episcopal duty to teach was not a charism or gift of the Holy Spirit such as speaking in tongues, performing miracles, or healing the infirm.
 Teaching correct doctrine might be aided by the Holy Spirit, but it was first a mandate from the Lord Himself.
 To not teach, to teach incompletely, or to teach falsely, was for the shepherd to ignore, neglect, or scatter the sheep entrusted to his care and protection.

 Bishop Cyril was deeply involved in various consequential theological controversies of his day, was banished from Jerusalem, and participated in the First Council of Constantinople.
 He lived a long, complicated, and impactful life in the heart of the Church.
 He is in many ways a model to all bishops for his zealous yet tender care of souls, especially those preparing to be washed in the saving waters of baptism at Easter.
-St. Cyril fortified the content of the Church’s teaching with his personal presence, and by extension, the presence of the Sacrament of Holy Orders in his very person.
-He is a Bishop remote in time, yet near in doctrine.
+Saint Cyril fortified the content of the Church’s teaching with his personal presence, and by extension, the presence of the Sacrament of Holy Orders in his very person.
+He is a bishop remote in time, yet near in doctrine.
 Far removed from us historically, he is still close at our side when we stand to recite the same Creed he recited at every Sunday Mass.